-I study the United States and the world/American foreign relations, global affairs, and security and intelligence, specializing in US-Latin American relations, particularly southern South America, during the Cold War.
-I approach US-Latin American relations from a broadly transatlantic perspective that includes European-Latin American and Russian-Latin American relations while recognizing the importance of intra-Latin American relations as well.
+I study American foreign relations and intelligence history, specializing in US-Latin American relations, particularly southern South America during the Cold War.
+I research and write this history from a broadly transatlantic and international perspective that includes European-Latin American and Russian-Latin American relations while recognizing the importance of intra-Latin American relations as well.

-I lecture on United States and world history, particularly the Atlantic world and the Global South, Foreign Policy Analysis (FPA), American foreign relations, the history of the CIA and covert operations, and asymmetrical warfare as well.
+I lecture and supervise student projects on United States and world history, particularly the Atlantic world and the Global South, Foreign Policy Analysis (FPA), American foreign relations, the history of the CIA and covert operations, and asymmetrical warfare as well.
 I have taught at the University of Arizona and at the Embry-Riddle College of Security and Intelligence.
 I am currently assistant professor of history at the American University in Dubai, in the Department of International and Middle Eastern Studies.
-I am a member of Scholars Strategy Network, serve on the editorial board of the Journal of Intelligence History, and have contributed to War on the Rocks, an online magazine serving defense intellectuals, the national-security community, and the Texas National Security Network.
+I am a member of Scholars Strategy Network and have contributed to War on the Rocks, an online magazine serving defense intellectuals via the Texas National Security Network.